 There is no doubt in my mind that Dolby has been, and will probably continue to be, a champion on HDR with their Dolby Vision system.

-SMPTE in large part based on the work that Dolby did developing the PQ EOTF curve, has standardized things with SMPTE ST-2084 (along with HDR metadata with ST-2086).
+SMPTE in large part based on the work that Dolby did developing the PQ EOTF curve (here’s a PDF from a SMPTE webinar), has standardized things with SMPTE ST-2084 (along with HDR metadata with ST-2086).
 Many manufacturers are following this standard and with the head start on HDR that Dolby has, the industry for the moment, has embraced 2084/Dolby Vision more than other HDR proposed standards.

 What about other standards?

-The BBC, along with NHK, have proposed a different HDR standard called HLG or Hybrid Log Gamma.
-There are two very interesting things about this standard.
+The BBC, along with NHK, have proposed a different HDR standard called HLG or Hybrid Log Gamma (download the BBC PDF White Paper).
+There are two very interesting things about this standard:

 I’m just scratching the surface on these and other proposed standards and couldn’t do them (mathematical) justice even if I wanted to!